whosonfirst/go-whosonfirst-dist/README.md

 * Clean up (remote clone or remote (compressed) SQLite database or local (uncompressed) SQLite database)

 ```
+$> wof-dist-build \
+	-build-sqlite-common=false \
+	-build-bundle \
+	-local-sqlite \
-$> wof-dist-build -build-sqlite-common=false -build-bundle -local-sqlite -workdir /usr/local/dist whosonfirst-data
+	-workdir /usr/local/dist \
+	whosonfirst-data-admin-ca
 ```

-_`--preserve-sqlite` is assumed (and assumed to be true) if `--local-sqlite` is true._
+_`-preserve-sqlite` is assumed (and assumed to be true) if `-local-sqlite` is true._

 ## Tools

+To build binary versions of these tools run the `cli` Makefile target.
+For example:

 ```
 $> make cli